Major map compass icon

 Course Title Credits Requirements

-The courses listed below are required for the minor in pre-medicine.
-Students must complete at least 9 credits of upper-level course requirements at VCU to be eligible for the minor.
+The courses listed below are required for the minor in Pre-Medicine.
+To declare the pre-medicine minor at VCU, students must complete a minimum of 12 credit hours at VCU and obtain a minimum cumulative VCU GPA of 3.0.
+Students must complete at least 9 credits of upper-level course requirements at VCU to graduate with the minor.
 Students must also select a VCU major and complete the major requirements.
 The minimum number of credits required for a bachelor's degree at VCU is 120 credits.

 CHEM/Z 301 Organic Chemistry I and Laboratory 5 Elective (Pre-Medicine minor)